openedx/edx-documentation/en_us/open_edx_release_notes/source/hawthorn.rst

   problems.
 This can be done through a setting on both the instructor dashboard and the Staff Debug viewer.
 * Course Reviews can now be viewed and added by learners from within the course experience.
-Open edX system administrators can configure a reviews provider such as CourseTalk to allows learners to leave reviews for a particular course.
+Open edX system administrators can configure a reviews provider, such as CourseTalk, to allows learners to leave reviews for a particular course.
 * Proctored exams have been improved, enabling course teams to add specific exam instructions in the Studio proctored exam settings.
 * The Files & Uploads page has been updated to significantly simplify the